 Eczema or dermatitis as it is sometimes called is a chronic skin condition that causes the skin to become itchy, reddened, dry and cracked.
 In more severe forms the skin can become broken, raw and bleeding.

-Atopic eczema is the most common form of eczema, and mainly affects children.
-It is usually inherited and affects parts of the body where the skin creases, such as the backs of the knees and the front of the elbows, as well as the chest, face and neck.
+Atopic eczema is the most common form of eczema and mainly affects children.
+It's usually inherited and affects parts of the body where the skin creases, such as the backs of the knees and the front of the elbows, as well as the chest, face and neck.

 The exact cause of atopic eczema is unknown, but it often occurs in people who are prone to allergies ('atopic' means sensitivity to allergens).
 Also often seen in people who also have hay fever or asthma.